Dynamic formation of Preferential Trade Agreements: The role of flexibility. Canadian Journal of Economics (forthcoming).

 and import competition.
 Read more »

-Contesting an International Trade Agreement, with Matt Cole (Cal Poly) and Ben Zissimos (U of Exter) Updated June 2017.
+Contesting an International Trade Agreement, with Matt Cole (Cal Poly) and Ben Zissimos (U of Exter).
+Updated March 2018.
+Under review.

-A new political economy framework that models conflicting lobbying interests and inherent uncertainty surrounding Trade Agreement ratification.
+A new political economy framework that models conflicting lobbying interests and ratification uncertainty surrounding Trade Agreements and showcases novel international political externalities.
 Abstract

 Heterogeneous job polarization in the US, with Dann Millimet (Southern Methodist University).
 Updated September 2015.